 Hence, the diluted solution contains exactly (2500 mM / 50) = 50 mM H2SO4.

-Switch to pure water (click on button New), then click on Reac and enter for “H2SO4” the value 50 mM.
-Run the calculation with Start.
+Switch to pure water (button H2O), then click on Reac and enter for “H2SO4” the value 50 mM.

-Instantly, the program will output the result (see right screenshot):
+After clicking on Start the program outputs the result (see right screenshot):

 pH = 1.27

 The diluted solution has pH 1.27.

 Note.
 If you would solve this task with a pocket calculator, you would get a pH value of 1.3.
 The deviation from the correct result (pH 1.27) is caused by activity corrections for non-ideal solutions.

 100 mL of 0.01 molar HCl is mixed with 50 mL of 0.05 molar NaCl.
 What is the pH of the final solution?

 We begin with pure water (button H2O), then click on Reac and activate the checkbox More Reactions.